RonniSkansing/Escapology/README.md

 CAUTION
 -------------------------
-- *UNSTABLE* - Not suitable for use
+- Unstable.
+The API may change at any time for any reason

 Requirements